PORTAL v2

 SurfaceKey materialPurpose

-Tunnel identityLocal identity.json secp256k1 private keySigns SIWE lease registration challenges
+Tunnel identityLocal identity.json secp256k1 private key, or BIP-39 mnemonic plus derivation pathSigns SIWE lease registration challenges

-Relay identityRelay IDENTITY_PATH/identity.json secp256k1 private keySigns relay descriptors, admin default wallet, lease access tokens, and ENS base-domain address
+Relay identityRelay IDENTITY_PATH/identity.json secp256k1 private key, or BIP-39 mnemonic plus derivation pathSigns relay descriptors, lease access tokens, and ENS base-domain address

-Agent walletOptional browser wallet allowlistReads loopback agent status through /v1/agent/status
+Agent walletOptional browser wallet allowlistReads loopback agent status through /agent/status

 ENS gasless DNSDNSSEC plus ENS1 ...
 TXT recordsLets ENS-aware clients resolve the relay domain and lease hostnames to Portal identities